AKROGIS/AnimalMovement/Documentation/Installation Instructions.rst

 integration.
 This is equivalent to enabling "plugins" for the database.
 Open a SSMS query and enter the following text::

+  sp_configure 'show advanced options', 1;
+  GO
+  RECONFIGURE;
+  GO
   sp_configure 'clr enabled', 1
   GO
   RECONFIGURE
   GO

 then press the execute button.
+For more details, see `Enabling CLR Integration`_ on the Microsoft Developer Network

 Create Animal Movements Database
 ================================